Helio-Wang/capybara/enumeration.rst

 ..
 Tip::
    - The file openning and saving dialogs have their own application-wide favorites list.
-     The user can add a folder to favorites using drag and drop to have quicker access in the futur.
+     The user can add a folder to the favorites list using drag and drop to have quicker access in the future.
    - Not sure what an option means?
 Most buttons and boxes have help messages (tooltip).
 These will appear when the mouse cursor moves over an item.

 Counting